 Erik Erikson, an expert in human growth and development, defines play as a situation in which a child can work through experiences by creating model situations and master reality through planning and experimentation.
 Play offers opportunities for self-expression, mastery, and growth in a way that fits the child's development level.

 Toys and other materials play a role in the therapeutic process.
 If play is considered the language of children, then toys are their words.
 Children are able to choose from an array of toys in play therapy.
 They are given the power to determine what toys to use and how to use the toys.
 Your child will hear, "You get to play with the toys in many of the ways you would like to" (not ALL, but many of the ways).
 If a child decides to us a toy in a destructive manner they are communicating something.
 The play therapist may then use limit-setting, as appropriate, to help the child learn more effective and socially-appropriate ways to express himself or herself and develop self-control.

-Children act out at home, with friends and at school.
-Children misbehavior is often due to the fact that they have developed negative habits of responding and/or used up all of their own problem solving skills.
-Play therapy allows trained mental health professionals who specialize in play therapy, to assess and understand your child's play.
+Children act out at home, with friends, and at school.
+Children’s misbehavior is often due to the fact that they have experienced distress and developed negative habits of responding and/or used up all of their own problem solving skills.
+Play Therapy allows trained mental health professionals who specialize in play therapy, to assess and understand your child's play.
 A clinical play therapy setting allows a safe place for children to face their problems head on and discover healthy solutions.
-Play therapy allows children to address the way they think, feel, and act in various situations.
+Play Therapy allows children to address the way they think, feel, and act in various situations.
 This points back to the foundation of Cognitive Behavioral Therapy.
 Even the most upsetting and worrisome problems can be confronted in play therapy and lead to lasting resolutions being identified, experimented, mastered and integrated into lifelong strategies.
-Children benefit from play therapy in many ways.
-Research findings support the effectiveness of play therapy with an array of social, emotional, educational, and behavioral concerns including but not limited to:
+Children benefit from Play Therapy in many ways.
+Research findings support the effectiveness of Play Therapy with an array of social, emotional, educational, and behavioral concerns including but not limited to: